 ARE LOW CARB PANCAKES FREEZER FRIENDLY?

-Absolutely, you can make these keto pumpkin pancakes ahead of time and freeze them when you’re ready to enjoy them throughout the week.
+Absolutely, you can make keto pancakes ahead of time and freeze them when you’re ready to enjoy them throughout the week.

 Line cooked pancakes on a baking sheet in a single layer and place the pan in the freezer for at least 30 minutes.
 Once the pancakes are firm, transfer to a resealable zip-top bag or an airtight container for up to 3 months.

-These keto pancakes would be perfect for sharing on Easter, Mother’s Day, Memorial Day, Fourth or July or any holiday weekend with all the pretty berries
+Paleo pancakes would also be perfect for sharing on Easter, Mother’s Day, Memorial Day, Fourth or July or any holiday weekend with all the pretty berries

-Low Carb Pancakes – soft and fluffy pancakes that are grain free and keto-friendly.
+Coconut Flour Pancakes – soft and fluffy pancakes that are grain free, gluten free and easy to make.
 Serve with a batch of fresh berries for the perfect breakfast or weekend brunch!

 - 2 large eggs